 So, besides having a great sire's pedigree, Teddy carried the missing genetic puzzle pieces for the US Thoroughbred.
 The effect on our racing industry was immediate and powerful.
 See Understanding Pedigrees for an outline of the genetic principles and Legacy of Lexington gives the indepth story of La Trioenne and the maternal dynasty she heads.

 Breeding theory is not easy to master, pedigrees can be difficult to grasp, but the result can be world changing--the history is there.
 What could you do with your breeding stock if you balanced and reinforced the important lines?

-[A note on sex-balance: performance horses may or may not be sex-balanced, and sometimes a performance star will have a very male leaning pedigree, of course many are sex-balanced.
+[A note on sex-balance: performance horses may or may not be sex-balanced, and sometimes a performance star will have a very male leaning pedigree.
 The performance star that is sex-balanced is the one that normally will have a successful breeding career, the non sex-balanced one will usually be a dud at stud.
 That is one reason so many of you have been disappointed in breeding to a star performer, if it is loosely bred or does not carry balance in its lines it can rarely pass on the talent.]